Searching for dark photons in hyperon decays

-Since $\mbox{ $\mathbb C$}$ and $\mbox{ $\mathbb C$}_5$ are generally independent of each other, for simplicity hereafter we assume that the latter is absent, which is also the case in the examples we examine below.
-For each of the hyperon modes, we can then evaluate the corresponding branching fraction ${\cal B}(\mathfrak B\to\mathfrak B'\overline\gamma)$ once $\mbox{ $\mathbb C$}$ is numerically given.
-Thus, employing the measured masses from Ref.\,\cite{Tanabashi:2018oca}, we arrive at the numbers, in units of $|\mbox{ $\mathbb C$}|^2$, collected in Table\,\,\ref{BB2B'g'}.
-In light of the successful quark-model predictions of other baryonic quantities which rely on the same assumption of a single-quark operator transforming like a component of the quark spin~\cite{Gilman:1978bg}, we may expect that the estimates displayed in this table are good to within factors of 2.
+Since $\mbox{ $\mathbb C$}$ and $\mbox{ $\mathbb C$}_5$ are generally independent of each other, for simplicity hereafter we assume that $\mbox{ $\mathbb C$}_5$ is absent, which is also the case in the particular examples we look at below.
+For each of the hyperon modes, we can then evaluate the corresponding branching fraction ${\cal B}\big({\mathfrak B}_{\rm i}^{}\to{\mathfrak B}_{\rm f}^{}\overline\gamma\big)$ once $\mbox{ $\mathbb C$}$ is numerically given.
+For later convenient use, we have collected in Table\,\,\ref{BB2B'g'} the numbers for ${\cal B}\big({\mathfrak B}_{\rm i}^{}\to{\mathfrak B}_{\rm f}^{}\overline\gamma\big)$ divided by $|\mbox{ $\mathbb C$}|^2$, after employing the measured masses from Ref.\,\cite{Tanabashi:2018oca}.
+In light of the successful quark-model predictions of other baryonic quantities which rely on the same assumption of a single-quark operator transforming like a component of the quark spin~\cite{Gilman:1978bg}, we expect that the estimates displayed in this table are good to within factors of 2.